slamora/brackets-wiki/Research:-HTML-DOM-Data-Structure.md

 * As a performance optimization, we could try to avoid reparsing the entire document each time when in STATE_INVALID by trying to limit the amount of the document that could be dirtied (e.g. only reparse from the next tag boundary before the location of the edit; not clear where we can end reparsing).
 * What happens if edits are not at a character granularity--for example, we get a change record from CodeMirror that contains multiple edits in different parts of the document?
 It could just be equivalent to handling each one in order.
 * What about comment/uncomment?
 Will this work?

+## Notes on Diffs

+I did some looking into the prior art of HTML/XML diffing.
+I found an [XML diff survey](http://www.scribd.com/doc/14482474/XML-diff-survey) paper that walked through the issues and algorithms well.
+Reading this also crystallized in my mind what is different between the problem that we face and the problem that all of these others have faced.

+Existing XML diff solutions are designed to take two static files and compare them, trying to find a small difference between them.
+This makes it really hard to find a node that has been reparented, for example.

+What we have is, potentially, a snapshot of the last state pushed to the browser and markers all over the place for the tags in the document.
+CodeMirror goes to some amount of effort to ensure that those markers keep referring to the same blocks of code.
+It's possible that some of the prior art in diffing (computing edit distances, perhaps?) may apply, but much of the problem is different because of the data that we're maintaining.
+This is a good thing.